 Each candlestick and pattern tells a unique story about the market sentiment, providing traders valuable insights into potential trend reversals or continuations.
 However, while they offer numerous advantages, their usage comes with some challenges, and the signals they provide are not infallible.

 Therefore, as a responsible trader, you must combine them with other forms of technical analysis to confirm signals and enhance trading decisions.
 This helps you control for risk.
 Regardless of these complexities, the continued relevance of Japanese candlesticks just shows how useful they still are in today’s fast-paced world of trading.
+If you are intrigued by Japanese candlesticks and want to learn even more about these tools, we've written an even more comprehensive Japanese candlestick guide, which you can access here.
 Learning and mastering their meaning is an important skill for the modern retail trader.

 A Japanese candlestick is made up of a “body,” which shows the opening and closing prices.
 The “wicks” or “shadows” show the high and low prices during the given period.
 The body is filled (colored).
 If the asset closed lower than it opened (bearish candle), and empty (or differently colored) if the asset closed higher than it opened (bullish candle).